sdsddsd1/mywayland/README.md

-# KISSlinux compatible wayland repository with wlroots and sway. 🌿
+# KISS repo for wayland with wlroots and sway. 🌿